holub008/birkielo/README.md

 ## Feature Pipeline
 In approximate order of `E[value/effort]`:

-* Improve skier search algo (using Levenshtein distance or similar)
 * Bring COLL/vasa/other results into the fold
 * Refactor elo calculation
    - Take mean of below & above finishers, treating as a single defeat/victory.
 This will reduce some undesirable variability.